UniBreakfast/httpity/README.md

 ### `response.path`

 This setter takes a `filename` or `filepath` string, extracts the extension part from it and uses it to set the `content-type` header via the `response.type` setter.
 And then it'll try to read the file if one found by that path and pipe it to the client.
+If not response will emit 'error', so you can handle it.

 ### `response.body`